clearclaw/18xx_1820/README.md

 An 18xx game set in England.
 Novel properties include:

-- **Future trains:** Currently and increasingly unavailable trains are sold in advance in the early stock rounds.
+- **Future trains:** Currently unavailable trains are sold at auction to players (not companies) in the early stock rounds.

-- **Cousins:** Like a private company that can both buy and sell shares and which grants a special power to the companies it invests in.
+- **Cousins:** A sort-of player-controled private company that can both buy and sell shares and which grants a special power to the companies it invests in.

 - **Free track system:** Cities & towns appear anywhere on the map (subject to simple spacing rules).